vibbits/training-material/topics/python-programming/tutorials/8_dictionaries/tutorial.md

 TriplicateExp1
 ```

-You can, however, only use variables that cannot change keys (so tuples are OK, lists are not), and keys have to be unique: if you add a key that already exists, the old entry will be overwritten:
+For the keys, however, the data structures should be immutable (so tuples are OK, lists are not).
+Recall that keys have to be unique; if you add a key that already exists, the old entry will be overwritten:

 ```python